 Notes: 2013 & 2014 only only included LEAD events, other CSCE service opps + Service Trips; 2016-2017 includes LEAD events, Service Trips, Student Club service, and Service Learning opps as reported by Faculty; 2017-2018 includes Service Trips, Student Club service, and Service Learning opps as reported by Faculty and service related internships, as reported in the six month out survey from Career Collaborative.
-These figures represent only what is collected via the College form that is sent out to all faculty at the end of the semester, and continually to other groups (students & staff) that are known to do service.
+These figures represent only what is collected via the Community Service/Service Learning by Champlain College form that is sent out to all faculty at the end of the semester, and continually to other groups (students & staff) that are known to do service.
 Internship Data for 2018-2019 and 2019-2020 is not yet available.
-Due to COVID-19 campus shut down many service-learning classes did not report their work; service trip to Uganda and several year end service events did not happen in Spring 2020.
+Due to COVID-19 pandemic, many in-person service activities and trips were cancelled.